tavaresaxel/HW-Challenge9-NodeJS-Professional-README-Generator/README.md

 ## Contributing

-This project was possible thanks to npm inquirer.
+This project was possible thanks to the npm inquirer.

 ## License